-The guidelines set out above do not apply to the Manager Loan which is summarised in Section 13.4.
+The Investment Guidelines do not apply to the Manager Loan which is summarised in Section 13.4.

 5.7 Portfolio construction

 The Trust invests in a diversified portfolio of RMBS and ABS and other Authorised Investments.
 Once the Manager Loan is repaid the only investments in the Trust will be in RMBS and ABS.